Cantabrian chamois: Dental equation

 I (0-0)/ (3-3), C (0-0)/(1-1), PM (3-3)/(3-3), M (3-3)/(3-3) = 32.

 Distribution

-Figure 5: Distribution of Cantabrian chamois in 2008.
-Dots are records of the presence of the species during the ninetieth century.
+Distribution of Cantabrian chamois in 2008.
+Dots are records of the presence of the species during the nineteenth century.

 Cantabrian Mountains (North West, Spain).
-From East Saja Reserve and Alto Asón (Cantabria) to West Ancares Reserve (Lugo, Galicia), (Figure 5).
+From East Saja Reserve and Alto Asón (Cantabria) to West Ancares Reserve (Lugo, Galicia).
 Species distribution shrank in historical time.

 The Cantabrian Mountains are situated in the north-west of the Iberian Peninsula, running 450 km East-West, parallel to the Cantabrian Sea and very close to the coastline (max. altitude 2648 m.a.s.l.).
 The north catchment is very wet (2000 mm/year) and the south catchment has a continental climate, dry and hot in summer and dry and cold in winter.

 Habitat

 Subalpine, preference for the ecotone between forest and alpine meadow, with nearby cliffs as refuge-escape areas.